yamenw/linux-configs/README.md

 # Personal Configs Repo

-Those are just configs that I have on my personal machine.
+*just configs that I have on my personal machine*

+> [!NOTE]
+> I just made this to share with friends.

 ## How to Use